maparisio/Asteroid-Impact-Prediction/README.md

 ----------------------------------
 Guide to the Project
 ----------------------------------

+### Guidelines for the Project
+1. Collaborating with our team to pool knowledge and share ideas
+2. Outline a scope and purpose for our project, utilzing our machine learning skills to analyze,solve, or visualize our findings
+3. Finding reliable data to use for our project, being mindful of copyrights,licenses, or terms of use
+4. Track all processes in Jupyter Notebook used for cleanup, and techniques used for Data Analysis
+5. Present our findings to the class on Presentation Day, with each member of our group taking turns in speaking.
+6. Submit the URL of our GitHub repository to be graded.
+7. Graduate and attain employment from utilizing our knowlwdge acquired from this class.

 ### Processes used
 1. Reading the csv files
 2. Cleaning the data
 3. Normalize and stabalize the data
 4. Splitting the data
 5. Training the Machine Learning models
 6. Neural Network model implementation
 7. Created a different Jupyter notebook with the same cleanup process to test Supervised Learning model
 8. Supervised Learning model implementation
 9. Confusion Matrix and Visualization
 10. Compared observations and searched for improved accuracy for each model.

 ## Accuracy for the Neural Network Model (Pre-optimization and Optimized results)